 The EAR model covers the contents of the feedback; the following delivery elements will enhance its effectiveness.

 - Give the employee sufficient notice about the performance review session.
 This can be done by scheduling a formal meeting.
 If impromptu feedback is called for, deliver it in private and away from team members and get the employee’s permission.

 - Use first-person phrases to let the employee know the impact of his words and actions on the manager.
 Statements like “I thought ….”, “I felt ….”, etc., will convey to the employee that the feedback is not a personal attack but an opportunity for improvement and understanding of the manager’s perspective.

 - Pay attention to how the employee is receiving the feedback.
 Put a defensive employee at ease by asking questions and listening to the responses.
 Offer advice only if the employee is open and eager for it.

 Learn Feedback With Ziksana!

 Want to learn and experience Ziksana’s EAR Model of Feedback for yourself?
-For more information about our services, contact us below to discuss how we can best serve your organization.
+Learn more feedback tips at our ‘Compassionate Communication’ live online workshop.